rosvid/faust-vst-qt/README.md

 ## Known Bugs

-The plugin architecture works by embedding Qt GUIs in windows provided by the VST host, which may cause trouble with some host programs.
-Specifically, the following issues related to different hosts are known already and will hopefully be fixed in the future.
+The plugin architecture works by embedding Qt GUIs in windows provided by the VST host, which unfortunately seems to cause trouble with some host applications.
+Below is a list of known issues related to different hosts;
+we'll hopefully be able to fix these in the future.
+If you notice any other issues then please file a detailed bug report with all information (including gdb backtraces etc.) that you can get hold of.

 - VSTi GUIs show the `freq`, `gain` and `gate` "voice" parameters of instrument dsps, which are supposed to be invisible to the user as they are